-Copper tubes can be easily joined using compression fittings, capillary fittings with either soft solders or silver brazing alloys, push-fit and press-fit fittings or by 'fittingless' plumbing techniques using silver brazing alloys.
+Copper tubes can be easily joined using compression fittings, capillary fittings with silver brazing alloys, push-fit and press-fit fittings or by 'fittingless' plumbing techniques using silver brazing alloys.

 When joining the ends of pipes of different diameters, a reduction fitting shall be used.
 It is unacceptable to crimp the larger tube and fill the cavity.
 In order to ensure high quality, leak proof joints are made, the following precautions should be taken: